 Decision-Making Techniques

 As it turns out, the participants in our research felt that requests for advice were more fair than requests for decisions, and this perception of unfairness led them to have a more negative opinion of delegators.
-When a colleague believes that the requester should bear the responsibility for making decisions and all associated responsibilities, it may seem unfair to ask them to do so.
+When a colleague believes that the requester should be responsible for making decisions and all associated responsibilities, it may seem unfair to ask them to do so.

 How can managers assign decisions, then, without coming across as unjust?
-Three significant considerations are provided by our research:
+Our research provides three significant considerations:

 Assign decisions that will produce favorable results.